Lightstreamer/Lightstreamer-kafka-connector/README.md

 _Optional_.
 The ....
 Can be one of the following:

 - `LATEST`, Start consuming events from the latest available.
-- `EARLIEST, Start consuming events form the earliest available.
+- `EARLIEST`, Start consuming events from the earliest available.

 Default value: `LATEST`.